 Top Tax Cloud FAQs

-Since its inception in 2017, Tax Cloud has been inundated with questions from businesses looking to maximise their R&D tax credit claims whilst avoiding the hefty fees paid to consultants.
+Since it was developed by the R&D tax experts at Myriad Associates back in 2017, the Tax Cloud team has had many questions from businesses looking to maximise their R&D Tax Credit claims whilst avoiding the hefty fees paid to consultants.

 In our latest post, we highlight some of the top questions we get asked when customers enquire with us.

-The R&D Tax Relief incentive is designed to encourage innovation and increase spending on R&D activities for companies operating in the UK.
-It’s one of the government’s top incentives for encouraging investment in research and development and allows up to 33.35% of a company’s R&D spend to be recovered as a cash repayment.
+The R&D Tax Credits incentive is designed to encourage innovation and increase spending on R&D activities for companies operating in the UK.
+It’s one of the government’s most generous tax reliefs, allowing up to 33.35% of a company’s R&D spend to be claimed back from HMRC.

-The current rate results in a 26% benefit on R&D expenditure for profit-making SMEs and 33.35% can be achieved for loss-making SMEs.
-The Large Company scheme commenced in 2002 and the Research and Development Expenditure Credit (RDEC) scheme for Large Companies was introduced from April 2013.
-The current RDEC rate is 11%, which results in a net benefit after tax of 8.8%.
+The current rate results in a 24.7% benefit on R&D expenditure for profit-making SMEs and 33.35% can be achieved for loss-making SMEs.
+The Large Company scheme commenced in 2002 and the Research and Development Expenditure Credit (RDEC) scheme for large companies was introduced from April 2013.
+The current RDEC rate is 13%.

-2) Is my business eligible for R&D tax credits?
+Is my business eligible for R&D Tax Credits?

 Many businesses don’t realise that they are undertaking eligible qualifying activities.
 It is not uncommon for their accountants to forget to tell them about R&D Tax Credits or even to tell them that they don’t qualify.
 If your technical lead (the R&D manager, lead engineer, or lead developer) is struggling to overcome the technical challenges of your project – if they are scratching their head wondering how to proceed, or losing sleep worrying about the technical uncertainties they face – your project will almost certainly qualify for R&D Tax Credits.

-In addition, to benefit from HMRC’s R&D tax credit incentive, you must:
+In addition, to benefit from the incentive, you must:

 - Be a limited company in the UK that is subject to Corporation Tax